Highlighted Green Grand Prairie Programs

 Featured Individual: Mrs. Ruthe Jackson

 Public Service: First elected “at large” in 1985, re-elected in 1989 to represent District 5.
 Elected “at large” again in 1993, 1995, 1997, 2001, 2003, 2005 and 2008.
-She serves on the city’s Public Safety and Health Committee and is Deputy Mayor Pro Tem after nine terms as Mayor Pro Tem.
+She served on the city’s Public Safety and Health Committee and was named Deputy Mayor Pro Tem after nine terms as Mayor Pro Tem.
 Mrs. Jackson was elected to the Dallas County School Board for 18 years, and served as vice president for 11 of those years.
 She served on the Dallas County Historical Commission from 1975 to 1982.
 Mrs. Jackson married Vernon Jackson in 1944.
+She was preceded in death by her beloved "Mr. Jackson."
+Mrs. Jackson passed away on Aug.
+9, 2013, at the age of 92.
 They have two daughters, several grandchildren and great grandchildren.

 Mrs. Ruthe Jackson's Contributions